Bayesian reconstruction of memories stored in neural networks from their connectivity: Introduction

 \section{Introduction}

 Comprehensive synaptic wiring diagrams or ``connectomes'' provide a detailed map of all the neurons and their interconnections in a brain region or even an entire organism.
 Since the connectome of the nematode C.~elegans was obtained using electron microscopy methods in 1986~\cite{White1986}, methods for data acquisition and analysis have both been scaled up and improved significantly.
-Today, it has become possible to provide connectomes of much more complex systems such as various \emph{Drosophila melanogaster} circuits~\cite{Ohyama2015,Eichler2017a}, or even a large part of its brain~\cite{xu20,scheffer20}; the olfactory bulb of zebrafish~\cite{wanner20}; and various pieces of the rodent retina~\cite{briggman2011wiring, Helmstaedter2013, kim2014space}, hippocampus~\cite{Mishchenko2010}, and cortex~\cite{kasthuri2015saturated, Lee2016a, Motta2019a, dorkenwald19}.
+Today, it has become possible to provide connectomes of much more complex systems such as various \emph{Drosophila melanogaster} circuits~\cite{Ohyama2015,Eichler2017a}, or even a large part of its brain~\cite{xu20,scheffer20}; the olfactory bulb of zebrafish~\cite{wanner20}; and various pieces of the rodent retina~\cite{briggman2011wiring, Helmstaedter2013, kim2014space}, hippocampus~\cite{Mishchenko2010}, and cortex~\cite{kasthuri2015saturated, Lee2016a, Motta2019a, dorkenwald19,macrina21,bae21}.
 While there still remain a number of formidable challenges on the way to the complete connectome of a mammal or even human brain~\cite{Motta2019b}, the data sets available today already give rise to a number of intriguing questions.
 At the same time, it is becoming increasingly clear that new quantitative methods must be developed to fully exploit the new troves of data that connectomics provides~\cite{Litwin-Kumar2019}.

 Here, we focus on local neural networks that store information in their synaptic connectivity.
-It has been hypothesised that cortical networks with their extensive recurrent synaptic connectivity are optimised for this task~\cite{Brunel2016}.
-A popular model for these networks are attractor neural networks such as the Hopfield's model~\cite{hopfield1982} and various generalisations~\cite{tsodyks1988a, Amit1995, amit1997model, pereira2018attractor}, where memories are stored as attractor states of the dynamics.
+It has been hypothesised that cortical networks are optimised for this task, thanks to their extensive recurrent synaptic connectivity ~\cite{Brunel2016}.
+A popular model for these networks are attractor neural networks such as the Hopfield model~\cite{hopfield1982} and various generalisations~\cite{tsodyks1988a, Amit1995, amit1997model, pereira2018attractor}, in which memories are stored as attractor states of the dynamics.
 These attractor states represent learned internal representations of external stimuli that have been presented repeatedly to the network during training, inducing changes in synaptic weights of the network.
 One natural question to ask is then: given the knowledge of the synaptic connections between neurons in a recurrent neural network, can we reconstruct the patterns of activity that were stored in this network in the first place?